aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to XLAM" h2="Export XSLFO File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render a wide range of document and image formats within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular formats.

+Using Aspose.Total for .NET, you can easily convert XSLFO file to XLAM.
+Firstly, you need to use Aspose.PDF for .NET to export XSLFO to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents from within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features to work with PDF documents, such as create, edit, convert, split, merge, annotate, watermark, compress, encrypt, sign, and much more.

+Once you have exported XSLFO to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features to work with spreadsheets, such as create, edit, format, calculate, protect, encrypt, sign, and much more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+In summary, Aspose.Total for .NET provides a comprehensive set of APIs to easily convert XSLFO file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+Firstly, you need to use Aspose.PDF for .NET to export XSLFO to XLSX.
+After that, you can use Aspose.Cells for .NET to convert XLSX to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}